 Hospital staff may refer patients by telephone or pager, or by eDH consult order.
 Patients, families, or local clergy may request a chaplain's visit by direct contact with the Chaplaincy office or through DHMC staff.
 Chaplains may also visit without referral as an expression of DHMC's hospitality and concern.
 Patients' refusal of Chaplaincy visits is always respected.

 Patient privacy and the clergy directory

-Directories that indicate religious preferences are available for clergy in the Chaplain's Office and at Information Desks at the Main and North Entrances.
+Directories that indicate religious preferences are available for clergy in the Chaplain's Office and at Information Desk at the Main Entrance.

 Listing in the Clergy Directory is to assist the patients' own clergy in providing desired pastoral care.
 DHMC does not allow community clergy to visit patients who are not part of their respective congregations except as invited by the patient.
 Patients may be listed in the Clergy Directory so that the representatives of their own faith group may be informed of their presence and call on them.
 Patients who choose not to be listed in the Clergy Directory must inform their pastors of their location in the hospital if they wish to be visited.

 The Medical Center provides a beautiful chapel as a place of public worship and private meditation.
 The chapel is adjacent to the elevator lobby on Level 3 of the Patient Towers.
 It is open 24 hours a day, and patients, visitors, and staff are welcome.

 Catholic Masses are being broadcast over channel 15 on the in-house channel.

 Scriptural materials from several major religious traditions are provided in the hospital chapel along with non-sectarian inspirational material related to the health care setting.
 Scripture of the Hebrew and Christian Bible are also available at the patient's bedside.
 General distribution of literature without authorization of the Chaplaincy Department is not permitted.